Daron Cruickshank: Rizin FF

 In March 2016, it was announced that Cruickshank had signed with Rizin Fighting Federation.
-He made his debut against Shinji Sasaki on April 17, 2016 and won the fight via TKO due to soccer kicks in the first round.
+He made his debut against Shinji Sasaki on April 17, 2016, and won the fight via TKO due to soccer kicks in the first round.

-In his second fight for the promotion, Cruickshank faced Dutch kickboxer Andy Souwer on September 25, 2016.
-He won the fight via submission due to a rear-naked choke in the first round.
+In his second fight for the promotion, he faced Dutch kickboxer Andy Souwer on September 25, 2016.
+He won via submission due to a rear-naked choke in the first round.

-Cruickshank was expected to face Chris Brown at WXC 77 on April 24, 2019.
+He was expected to face Chris Brown at WXC 77 on April 24, 2019.
 However, Brown missed the contracted weight and Cruickshank declined to proceed to the bout.

 Cruickshank faced Tofiq Musayev at Rizin 16 - Kobe on June 2, 2019.
 He lost the fight via unanimous decision.

-Cruickshank faced Goiti Yamauchi at Bellator & Rizin: Japan on December 29, 2019.
+He fought Goiti Yamauchi at Bellator & Rizin: Japan on December 29, 2019.
 He lost the fight via a rear-naked choke submission in the first round.

-Post Rizin
+Post-Rizin

 While still being under contract with Rizin but unable to enter Japan due to the COVID-19 pandemic, Cruickshank signed a one-fight contract with Taura MMA.
-In his promotional debut he faced Deivison Ribeiro at Taura MMA 11 on October 30, 2020.
+In his promotional debut, he took on Deivison Ribeiro at Taura MMA 11 on October 30, 2020.
 He won the fight via unanimous decision.

-Cruickshank faced Guilherme Faria on August 6, 2021 at XFC 45.
+Cruickshank faced Guilherme Faria on August 6, 2021, at XFC 45.
 He lost the bout via split decision.